Includes the following topics:

 In 2017 Rick performed at the premiere of ‘The End of the Road’, a documentary film celebrating the history of Lund, BC, with Pied Pumkin music as its score; at the 40th anniversary of the Vancouver Children’s Festival with Fred Penner and with 100 young fiddlers in 'Fiddelium' at the Port Theatre in Nanaimo.

-In April 2017 Rick premiered ROOTS & GROOVES, a duo concert with young keyboardace Nico Rhodes.
-After 8 shows they recorded a CD in a single day, and launched it Sept 17 with shows at the Nanaimo Jazz Festival, Victoria Government House with Roy Harvey VIckers on UN Peace Day and Vancouver Rogue Folk Club.
-In its first year, ROOTS & GROOVES played 30 shows in 25 BC communities, earning standing ovations from the Whistler Arts Centre to Prince George Coldsnap Festival.
-April 7, 2018 Rick and Nico will showcase at Pacific Contact, represented by Margot Holmes and Debbie Peteres of Maverick Coopative Artists.
+In April 2017 Rick premiered ROOTS & GROOVES, a duo concert with young keyboard ace Nico Rhodes.
+After 8 shows they recorded a CD in a single day, and launched it at the Nanaimo Jazz Festival, Victoria Government House and Vancouver Rogue Folk Club.
+ROOTS & GROOVES has now played 80+ shows to ovations around BC and continue to tour widely, represented by Margot Holmes and Debbie Peteres of Maverick Coopative Artists.

 WHAT FOLKS SAY: